inspec/inspec/docs/dsl_inspec.md

 ## Are PosgtreSQL passwords empty?

-The following test shows how to audit machines running PostgerSQL to ensure that passwords are not empty.
+The following test shows how to audit machines running PostgreSQL to ensure that passwords are not empty.

 ```ruby
 control 'postgres-7' do